Daily COVID-19 Deaths Will Likely Top 9/11 For At Least The Next Two Months, CDC Director Warns

 The loss has been personal for Fauci.
 As People magazine reported, the 32-year-old brother of his daughter’s boyfriend died after being infected and suffering from an unusual complication.

 But Redfield did offer some optimism for the road ahead, saying that the new vaccines will eventually be able to slow the spread of the virus.
-Once enough Americans have been vaccinated to reach herd immunity, there will a more dramatic turnaround, he said.
+Once enough Americans have been vaccinated to reach herd immunity, there will be a more dramatic turnaround, he said.